byzp/aim/README.md

 ### 2,manual
 > Clone this repository.

-> Move the repository to the server folder.
+> Move the aim folder to the server folder.

 > Start the server.